Need an Aviation Accident Lawyer with Successful Aviation Litigation Experience?

 Aviation accidents are complex and involve many issues including air traffic control readings, witness interviews, radar readings, aircraft instrument readings and the state of the passengers and crew.
 In addition, aviation accidents often involve multiple jurisdictions.
 Our airplane accident lawyers are highly skilled and well respected in aviation law litigation.
 We strive to protect clients’ interests, identify the truth and determine the responsibility of aviation disasters.
-Colson Hicks Eidson understands the commitment and type of extensive resources necessary to win substantial injury settlements from airlines, aircraft manufacturers, airline insurers and other responsible parties.
+Each aviation accident lawyer at Colson Hicks Eidson understands the commitment and type of extensive resources necessary to win substantial injury settlements from airlines, aircraft manufacturers, airline insurers and other responsible parties.

 Decades of Experience Resolving High Profile Airplane Crash Cases